LeetLLM

 Solution

 3. You can't run the full model on the GPU alone.
-You need GGUF with heavy CPU offloading, or a larger GPU, or a smaller model.
-The INT4 size is a huge improvement, but it isn't magic.
+One local option is a GGUF artifact loaded by a runtime with heavy CPU offload.
+The other options are a larger GPU or a smaller model.
+The INT4 size is a huge improvement, but it doesn't remove the memory budget.

 Weight-only vs. weight-activation quantization